top of page

 Beanesse:

 Well, pretty shitty if you want to know.
-Looking at the very impressive body of work that Simon makes it clear that he has entirely failed to either listen to us or produce anything better than vaguely connected ideas but as muses we are very aware of the compromises that are forced on us.
+Looking at the very impressive body of work that Simon has produced it is clear that he has entirely failed to either listen to us or achieve anything better than vaguely connected ideas but as muses we are very aware of the compromises that are forced on us.
 Sometimes we wonder why we bother.

 OO: